Step-by-Step Guide to Designing Redundant Sensor Networks

 def payload_hash(self) -> str:

-# Canonical JSON with explicit field names — no risk of
+# Canonical JSON with explicit field names so ("A" + 12) cannot collide

 raw = json.dumps(